David Paterson discusses ideas for enhancing practical work on separating mixtures by filtration, evaporation and crystallisation

 Evaporation

 Evaporation requires heat (or air movement above the sample) to drive off a volatile solvent.
 If the substance is a solid mixed in a solvent, begin by filtering (or decanting).
-If the substance is dissolved in a solvent, then use crystallisation.
+If the substance is dissolved in a solvent, use crystallisation.

+Students could annotate diagrams of the different methods to consolidate their understanding, helping them learn the names and diagrams of the various laboratory apparatus.
 Download a set of labelled apparatus diagrams (MS Word or pdf) and a worksheet without labels for use in your classroom (MS Word or pdf).
+This classroom poster provides a useful ready reference and further resources.

-Table 1: suggested questions to prompt student thinking during separation activities
+Table 2: suggested questions to prompt student thinking during separation activities

 TechniquePossible questions